rmedinahu/rmedinahu.github.io/cs457/course-info/final-review-sheet.md

 parent_course: 457
 ---

-Midterm Review Sheet
+Final Review Sheet
 ----------

 You are **highly** encouraged to review the following questions in preparation for the final exam.
+There are four sources of information for the review.

+1. The midterm exam is available on d2l along with the correct answers.
+I will be reusing some of these questions!

+2. The chapter study guides listed below (focus on chapters 3, 4, and 5).
+I've highlighted the review questions to focus on.
+The solutions to these questions are also part of each respective document.

+3. The homework questions will be reused on the exam.
+Refer to the homework [page](/457/hw/) and their respective solutions.
+Focus on HWs 10 through 14.

+4. Other concepts I think you should be able to address (see below).

+Chapter Study Guides
+---
-The review questions are in **seven** pdf files linked below.
+The review questions are in pdf files linked below.
 I've **HIGHLIGHTED** the questions I want you to focus on.
 Each study guide also contains the answers to each question.
 Almost all of the questions can be answered using the assigned textbook.

-A few questions are related to topics not necessarily discussed in the text such as python programming assignments given during the last two months.

-2016-03-07

 **Chapter 01 Study Guide** ==> [chapter-01-study-guide-highlighted.pdf](/assets/temp-457-study-guides/chapter-01-study-guide-highlighted.pdf)

 **Chapter 02 Study Guide** ==> [chapter-02-study-guide-highlighted.pdf](/assets/temp-457-study-guides/chapter-02-study-guide-highlighted.pdf)

-2016-05-03
 **Chapter 03 Study Guide** ==> [chapter-03-study-guide-highlighted.pdf](/assets/temp-457-study-guides/chapter-03-study-guide-highlighted.pdf)